 For the most part fish need shallower fresh water that is quieter, slower flowing in order to spawn successfully than they could ever find in the ocean.
 The ocean is a great place to find food and grow into a spawning adult but it is hard to find mates and harder still for the eggs to be successful.
 Over the eons, these species have become reliant on fresh water habitat in order to be successful.

 Therefore, the instinct is up river, except of course for the American Eel that goes as an adult out to the Sargasso Sea to spawn.
 However, it is the only outlier in this parade of fish moving up river and even its young, the elvers are part of the upriver migration of fish albeit they are the young not the adults eels.

 Many species, alewives and blueback herring on the move up river head into headwater streams or ponds.
-The water levels, river bottom, flow composition and in some cases, the particular size of the river bottom gravels is what is needed to complete the cycle.

 The American shad whose migrating numbers of fish far outstrip any other species, do not make a redd for its eggs.
 They are mainstem free river spawners, with males surrounding a gravid female and when she releases the eggs, the males release their milt.
 The fertilized eggs are slightly heavier than water, just below buoyant so they drift with the current and eventually find the bottom where they gestate.